lukasborawski/bigos/README.md

 * Project part defines all used and dedicated variables like colors or sizes - you can add/create that as much as you want.
 * Global variables are used precisely in the whole framework and shuold stay unchaned.
 * All others are system editable variables.
 They define visual part of framework, also they are used in a system classes.
-You can change them accordingly to your own needs and several elements customiziation (e.g. buttons or inputs).
+You can change them accordingly to your own needs and several elements customiziation (i.g. buttons or inputs).
 Remember that all variables are strictly connected with other parts of framework and they can not be removed.

 All variables are accurately described in the source file.